Christian Kirk Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 Season Stats

-- Kirk has put together 21 grabs for 283 yards and two touchdowns this season.
-He has been targeted 23 times, and averages 56.6 yards per game.
+- Kirk has put together a 283-yard season on 21 catches with two touchdowns so far.
+He has been targeted 23 times and averages 56.6 receiving yards.

 - Kirk has been the target of 13.9% (23 total) of his team's 165 passing attempts this season.

-- With three targets in the red zone this season, Kirk has been on the receiving end of 10.7% of his team's 28 red zone pass attempts.
+- Kirk has seen the ball thrown his way three times in the red zone this season, 10.7% of his team's 28 red zone pass attempts.

-- The Cardinals have thrown the ball in 52.2% of their plays from scrimmage this year while running the ball 47.8% of the time.
-This offensive attack ranks fourth in the NFL in points scored.
+- The Cardinals have run 52.2% passing plays and 47.8% rushing plays this season.
+They rank fourth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Kirk's matchup with the Browns.